 Time is money

-In summary, you can get a ballpark figure of your cost to start selling on Amazon.
+To sum up, you can get a ballpark figure of your cost to start selling on Amazon.
 The best thing to do is to open up an Excel sheet and plug in the numbers.
 You will get a good idea of whether you want to take the plunge.
 The cost greatly depends on what you are going to sell.
-So, in our next blog, we will cover the points to consider when deciding what to sell.